The Foundation for Rehabilitation Psychology 2017 Annual Report

 The long-term goal is to establish an endowment of $1 million.
 This endowment will permit investment earnings to substantially underwrite the annual conference and provide graduate student dissertation research grants in perpetuity.
-Discussions are underway and will be a major focus for 2017 concerning bequests and estate planning which will be necessary for the Board to successfully meet our endowment goal.
+The Board spent considerable time this year under the leadership of Dr. John Corrigan, learning about Planned Giving and, when possible, committing individually to some form of legacy gift to FRP.
+A major focus for the coming years will be informing and soliciting Division 22 members about Planned Giving to FRP.

 In addition to a General Fund, the Foundation for Rehabilitation Psychology has established two special funds that align with our mission and honor two individuals with notable contributions to our field.

 The Bernard Brucker Continuing Professional Educational Fund supports the Rehabilitation Psychology annual meeting.
 Dr. Brucker was a President of Division 22, a founding member of FRP, and a founding member and President of the American Board of Rehabilitation Psychology.
 He was also an innovative researcher and internationally renowned speaker until his death in 2008.
 Donations to this fund are dedicated in their entirety to support the midwinter meeting.

 The Mitchell Rosenthal Fund provides funds to support doctoral dissertation and student research in Rehabilitation Psychology, as well as the full mission of the Foundation.
 Dr. Rosenthal was a President of Division 22 and a founding member and President of FRP until his death in 2007.
 He was also a founding member and President of the American Board of Rehabilitation Psychology.
 He was a world-renowned leader in the field of brain injury rehabilitation as a researcher, writer, and mentor to hundreds of students and colleagues.